Date: 15 September 2020

 - We are trying to provide flexible options when delivering services.
 Where possible seek alternatives such as the use of video or teleconferencing sessions as an alternative to face to face.

 - Please call ahead of your appointments to discuss options with your key contact person around service delivery.

-- Pending available resources, as of 20 March 2020 we are implementing temperature checks for all visitors to and employees supporting group homes, inclusive of Amelia House as a precautionary measure to safeguard our team and clients.
+- As of 20 March 2020 we are implementing temperature checks for all visitors to and employees supporting group homes, inclusive of Amelia House as a precautionary measure to safeguard our team and clients.
 If a temperature above 37.6˚celcius is recorded, access will be prohibited.

 Follow health advice issued by the WA Department of Health

 Senses Australia recommends our clients, staff and wider community follow health advice issued by the WA Department of Health.